 - Logistics, monitoring and evaluation

-- Professionals in the humanitarian, development or social sector looking to develop their competencies as well as reflect and capitalise on their experiences.
+- Professionals in the health sector in humanitarian or development contexts looking to develop their competencies in sexual and reproductive health.

-- Professionals from other sectors who wish to increase their understanding of the humanitarian sector for a potential career change.
+- Professionals from other sectors such as logistics and management who wish to increase their understanding of how to coordinate sexual and reproductive health programmes.

 - Language English